Chamber of Hungarian Auditors

 Lastly, the institute has recently transitioned to an electronic sample selection system and enhanced the data collection and analysis between its annual reporting system and the sample selection system.
 The new software supports the QA review process by storing electronic questionnaires and on-site inspection forms and can provide statistics and analytics to improve and target training and educational initiatives.

 The Act LXXV of 2007 on the Chamber of Hungarian Auditors, the Activities of Auditors, and on the Public Oversight of Auditors establishes the initial and continuing professional development (IPD and CPD) requirements for auditors in Hungary.
-In order to earn the statutory auditor designation in Hungary and offer auditing services, individuals must first have acquired appropriate higher education and obtained initial practical experience (three years) and passed initial competence examinations (three years’ part-time study).
+To earn the statutory auditor designation in Hungary and offer auditing services, individuals must first have acquired appropriate higher education and obtained initial practical experience (three years) and passed initial competence examinations (three years’ part-time study).
 Subsequently, individuals must serve as apprentice auditors under the supervision of an active member of the Hungarian Chamber of Auditors (MKVK) for three years.
 After this time, candidates may take a final professional and competence examination.
 The MKVK’s Committee for the Qualification of Chartered Certified Statutory Auditors (OKKT) and the Education Committee are authorized by law to determine the requirements of and implement all aspects of educational programming that leads to the designation.

-As part of maintaining an auditor’s qualification, in 2018, the MKVK increased CPD obligations for its members to 120 hours over three years in order to align with the 2010 IES.
+As part of maintaining an auditor’s qualification, in 2018, the MKVK increased CPD obligations for its members to 120 hours over three years in order to align with the IES 7.
 The annual CPD programming of the MKVK is approved by the Auditors’ Public Oversight Authority.
 The institute has implemented several mechanisms in order to ensure that members have a wide range of educational and training opportunities to fulfill their CPD requirements.
 First, it has established its own, separate training company, the Chamber’s Centre for Education Ltd. Two, the institute maintains a list of approved education providers from whom members can earn CPD credit.
 Lastly, over the course of 2016—2018, the MKVK has introduced e-learning options as well to support long-distance learning.

 Presently, one of the key elements of education programming for auditors is that they must present on the new and/or modified regulations and standards in order to get the mandatory credits.
 In preparing the educational materials, the MKVK sets learning outcomes and expectations, and focuses on the competencies’ improvement, mainly:importance of risk assessment in audit;IT skills’ development in audit software and other supporting tools and methods; andcapability to understand and apply the new regulations in the audit work and comply with all the requirements.